sharetribe/flex-docs/docs/coding-conventions.md

-# Flex Docs coding conventions
+# Dev Docs coding conventions

 Here are some common guidelines for making components and styling them.